yawut/ProgrammingOnTheU/tutorial/Chapter 3.md

 void* tvBuffer = memalign(0x100, tvBufferSize);
 void* drcBuffer = memalign(0x100, drcBufferSize);
 ```
 Now we can actually allocate!
-There's nothing too noteworthy here, except my choice of `memalign` over a normal `malloc`.
+There's nothing too noteworthy here, except my choice of `memalign` over a normal `malloc` - we'll get to my reason for this in a moment.

 *Note: allocations and local variables do not necessarily start zeroed on Cafe like they do on other platforms - make sure you account for this or use calloc!*